He walks!

 I love it!
 I cannot say anything else when after a few years of WebForms and me not understanding I am back.
 I actually get this – no more funky event-firing and endless questions about which event is fired first.

-There are so many nice little features that I just cannot wait to know as the backside of my hand… UpdateModel and ModelState just to mention a few.
+There are so many nice little features that I just cannot wait to know as well as the back of my hand… UpdateModel and ModelState just to mention a few.

 Read More